Legendary Brooklands: Where Planes, Buses & Cars Shape History

 Inside Concordes cabin

-After the video and leaving C0ncorde, be sure to check out the Concorde simulator which was used by training pilots.
+After the video and leaving Concorde, be sure to check out the Concorde simulator which was used by training pilots.
 This is a fully functioning simulator which is super cool to watch as it shows the manoeuvres and procedures which are required to fly this amazing machine.

 A Great Day Out